-Phase Approx. Dates Interaction / Decisions Made by Approach to modelling Winter 19/20 Agree the approach to Gas Demand EUC Modelling for the 2020/21 Gas Demand Profiles, allowing back runs to be completed and new year modelling.
-Technical Workgroup and DESC Daily Gas Consumption 20/04/20 to Agree Gas Demand EUC Modelling runs based on collected data aggregations and WAR band definitions.
-Technical Workgroup Data validation 27/04/20 TWG meeting scheduled for 27/04/20 Gas Demand EUC 28/04/20 to Possible that any issues with the regression analysis need to be reviewed promptly with Technical Workgroup Modelling 15/05/20 consensus decisions made quickly.
-Gas Demand EUC 18/05/20 to Review of all resulting Gas Demand EUC Models.
+Phase Approx. Dates Interaction / Decisions Made by Approach to modelling Winter 20/21 Agree the approach to Gas Demand EUC Modelling for the 2021/22 Gas Demand Profiles, allowing back runs to be completed and new year modelling.
+DESC meeting scheduled for 24th February 2021 Technical Workgroup and DESC Daily Gas Consumption 19/04/21 to Agree Gas Demand EUC Modelling runs based on collected data aggregations and WAR band definitions.
+Technical Workgroup Data validation 28/04/21 TWG meeting scheduled for 28th April 2021 Gas Demand EUC 28/04/21 to Possible that any issues with the regression analysis need to be reviewed promptly with Technical Workgroup Modelling 21/05/21 consensus decisions made quickly.
+Gas Demand EUC Modelling 24/05/21 to 24/05/21 Review of all resulting Gas Demand EUC Models.
 Decisions likely to be required on which models are best for certain EUC/LDZ combinations.
 Choice of models will be offered that the group shall be required to select.
-Technical Workgroup Modelling 18/05/20 TWG meeting scheduled for 18/05/20 Draft Gas Demand 08/06/20 to Review will be required of the draft Gas Demand Profiles for all EUCs such as Annual Load Technical Workgroup Profiles 26/06/20 Profiles and Daily Adjustment Factors. and DESC Draft Gas Demand 29/06/20 to Review and discuss responses to comments from previous phase.
+TWG meeting scheduled for 24th May 2021 Technical Workgroup Draft Gas Demand 07/06/21 to Review will be required of the draft Gas Demand Profiles for all EUCs such as Annual Load Technical Workgroup Profiles 25/06/21 Profiles and Daily Adjustment Factors. and DESC Draft Gas Demand 28/06/21 to Review and discuss responses to comments from previous phase.
 Consensus required prior to releasing Gas Demand Profiles for wider industry review.
-Technical Workgroup Profiles 06/07/20 TWG and DESC Meeting scheduled for 06/07/20 and DESC Final Gas Demand 20/07/20 to Industry representations to be reviewed along with an agreed response before finalising the Gas DESC Profiles 24/07/20 Demand Profiles.
-DESC Meeting scheduled for 22/07/20
+Technical Workgroup Profiles 07/07/21 DESC Meeting scheduled for 7th July 2021 and DESC Final Gas Demand Profiles 19/07/21 to 21/07/21 Industry representations to be reviewed along with an agreed response before finalising the Gas Demand Profiles.
+DESC Meeting scheduled for 21st July 2021 DESC